People with Disabilities, Education, Advocacy and Family

 However, deciding exactly what I wanted to do had been my main dilemma since my return from the spinal unit.
 I had so many different ideas, but so few were of any substance.
 Now I knew I would further my education and throw myself into fighting for the disadvantaged.
 I wanted to campaign for social justice, to be a champion of the underdog.

 Unfortunately, the University was about to relocate to Smithfield, north of the city.
 It would be too far for me to travel there often, so what would I do?
 After much thought, Jenny and I decided we would move to Kewarra Beach.

 We sold our home in Bentley Park and started building a new house at Kewarra Beach.
 It was a difficult financial decision, but in every other way, the move opened up a world of opportunities.
-Our house was finished a few weeks before the opening of the University.
+Our house was finished a few weeks before the opening of the new University Campus.
 A fresh start at last!

 Fighting For People With Disabilities

-It became apparent to me that the only reason I could live independently in the community was because I had Jenny caring for me.
+It was apparent to me that the only reason I could live independently in the community was because I had Jenny caring for me.
 I asked myself, “What about other people with disabilities?”